ozielalves/Bares/README.md

 # To execute program:
 $ ./bares <input_file> <output_file>
 ```
-Where `<input_file>` represents the file containing all the expressions wished to be tested.
-And `<output_file>` represents where the results obtained through parsing and calculations are written.
+- `<input_file>`: Represents the file containing all the expressions wished to be tested.
+- `<output_file>`: File where the results obtained through parsing and calculations are written.

 ### Example